computed-axial-lithography/CAL-software-Matlab/README.md

 3. **Initialize projections:** intialize_projections.m is called to create an initial guess of the projections to be optimized.
 The initial guess is created with a ramp-filtered negative-truncated projection.

-4. **Optimize:** optimize_projections.m is called to optimize the initial projections. params.max_iterations sets the maximum number of iterations and, if defined, params.tol sets the error tolerance for the optimization.
+4. **Optimize:** optimize_projections.m is called to optimize the initial projections and minimize the error between the target and the backprojected reconstruction of the projections. params.max_iterations sets the maximum number of iterations and, if defined, params.tol sets the error tolerance for the optimization.

-5. **Display:** show_projections.m and show_dose_slices.m are called to display the optimized projections in sequence and the reconstructed dose profile, respectively.
+5. **Display:** show_projections.m and show_dose_slices.m are called to display the optimized projections in sequence and the reconstructed dose profile in slices, respectively.
 Below are examples of the output sliced dose profile and optimized projections.
-The figures are scrollable which allows easy viewing.
+The figures are scrollable which allows easy slice viewing.

 <table>
   <tr>